 First, let’s brush up on the basics of your cycle.
 While not every woman has the same amount of days in her menstrual cycle, it lasts between 21 and 35 days on average.

-The length is determined by the amount of days between the first days of your menses.
-For example, if the first day of your period was on January 5th and the first day of your next period was February 7th, then the length of your cycle is roughly 33 days.
+The length is determined by the number of days between the first days of your menses.
+For example, if the first day of your period was January 5th and the first day of your next period was February 7th, then the length of your cycle is roughly 33 days.
 So, even though only one part of the cycle is the ‘most famous’, there are actually a few more important players and, in essence, a woman never really begins or ends her cycle - it just keeps going!